isc-projects/kea/doc/sphinx/arm/install.rst

    texlive with its extensions and Doxygen, if using the --enable-generate-docs configuration option to create the documentation.
 Particularly, in case of Fedora: python3-sphinx, texlive and texlive-collection-latexextra;
-   in case of Ubuntu: python3-sphinx, python3-sphinx-rtd-theme and texlive???
+   in case of Ubuntu: python3-sphinx, python3-sphinx-rtd-theme and texlive-binaries.
+   If LaTeX packages are missing, Kea will skip PDF generation and will produce only HTML documents.

 Visit ISC's Knowledgebase at https://kb.isc.org/docs/installing-kea for system-specific installation tips.